Sound of Music Festival

-The Sound of Music Festival is an annual music festival in Burlington, Ontario, Canada.
-It is held in mid-June and usually falls on the Father's Day weekend.
+The Sound of Music Festival was an annual free music festival traditionally held in Burlington, Ontario, Canada.
+Founded in 1980, it was held in mid-June and usually falls on the Father's Day weekend.
+The festival was organized by the nonprofit organization Burlington's Sound of Music Festival Inc.

-The festival has free admission and spreads along the city's waterfront Spencer Smith Park and into the downtown core.
-It bills itself as "Canada's Largest Free Music Festival", and utilizes several stages throughout the waterfront and downtown area.
+The festival had free admission and had previously been held along the city's waterfront Spencer Smith Park and the downtown core.
+It bills itself as "Canada's Largest Free Music Festival," and utilized several stages throughout the waterfront and downtown area.